PixelMister/Pokengine/docs/HowTo_Guides/root-objects.md

 ![alt text](assets/rootobjects.png)

-!!! warning "With great engines, comes greater control of passability"
+!!!
+Warning

-    Unlike RPG Maker / RMXP, tilesets in Pokengine don’t have built-in passability.
+    Unlike RPG Maker / RMXP, **tilesets in Pokengine don’t have built-in passability**.
 You must manually place blocks for each map.

 ## Encounters
 Setting different types of encounters of a block can be useful to change Pokemon encounters across different terrain types.

-- Encounter - Grass: Avoid using this.
-You’ll usually want to create your own grass objects to match your Region.
+- Encounter - Grass: *Avoid using this.* You’ll usually want to create your own grass objects to match your Region.

 - Encounters - None: Can be useful on maps with global encounter logic (e.g. caves or forests).

 ## Items
 Use these to place one-time item pickups on maps.

-- Default item objects are just icons — they don’t contain any logic.
+- Default item objects are just icons - they don’t contain any logic.

 - You’ll need to pair them with code like this:
 ```json